openfrontier/ci/README.md

     ## For more information about etcd and confd, please check their document,following tutorial is a good start
     https://www.digitalocean.com/community/tutorials/how-to-use-confd-and-etcd-to-dynamically-reconfigure-services-in-coreos

+## If you choose not to bring up containers and/or run postinstall scripts when you run myciSetup.sh, you can do them individually using following instructions

 ## Use docker-compose to start,stop and control the containers in this project
     ## cd to the directory where the docker-compose.yml is generated;
     ## by default it is in ~/ci/config, you may copy it to anywhere you want and cd to that directory;